They are the subject of Nick Kyme's Tome of Fire trilogy, comprising Salamander, Firedrake and Nocturne.

 - In the Back Iagon pulls this off in both books; first killing N'keln and then betraying his brothers in the Razored Vale

-- Manipulative Bastard: Iagon reveals his True Colors when he manipulates Tsu'gan into not reporting his ploys.
+- Manipulative Bastard: Iagon reveals what's Beneath the Mask when he manipulates Tsu'gan into not reporting his ploys.
 Followed up by his reflection that he has to do something about the Apothecary who knows, and later by his murdering a helpless servant.

 - Pro Human Trans Human: The Salamanders are defined by being this compared to normal Astartes.
 It is also an integral part of their popularity with fans.